 One person’s definition of a highly profitable business will differ from another’s.
 As far as I’m concerned, my threshold is for companies to have a consistent ROCE – over an economic cycle – of 15% or more.

-I think it is very important for investors to understand the drivers of a company’s ROCE – how it is achieved.
-This essentially boils down to two things:
+It is very important for investors to understand the drivers of a company’s ROCE – how it is achieved.
+This boils down to two things:

 - Profit margin – how much of the company’s revenues turn into profits.
 The most popular measure of profit margin is the operating margin which looks at operating profit as a percentage of revenue.
 Often EBIT (earnings before interest and tax) margins are used which adds the profits from joint ventures and associates to operating profits.